Bladeless Laser Eye Surgery: 4 Types of Operations

 Visumax is also a FDA approved bladeless type procedure in 2007 wherein the femtosecond laser is combined with the Carl Zeiss Meditec Mel 80 excimer laser outside the US.
 As the latter is not approved yet in the US, this is not a viable option in the United States.

-How does a bladeless Lasik surgery work?
+How does a bladeless laser surgery work?

 The bladeless Lasik eye surgery must only be performed by the best Lasik surgeon with proven record of successful results to patients who have availed this delicate procedure.
 Here, the eye surgeon uses a femtosecond laser guided with computer software.
-The laser beam is applied directly to the central layer of the patient’s cornea which results to the creation of a corneal flap.
+The beam is applied directly to the central layer of the patient’s cornea which results to the creation of a corneal flap.
 A tiny portion of the tissue at one edge of the flap is left uncut, so that the eye surgeon can assess and reshape it for any visual correction afterwards.

 Benefits of a bladeless Lasik treatment